DataDog/documentation/content/en/tracing/other_telemetry/_index.md

 ## Connect profiles and traces

 Performance data for application code that has both tracing and profiling enabled is automatically correlated, letting you move between the two types of analysis to troubleshoot and problem solve.
 You can move directly from span information to profiling data on the Code Hotspots tab, and find specific lines of code related to performance issues.
-Similarly, you can also debug slow and resource consuming endpoints directly in the Profiling UI.
+Similarly, you can debug slow and resource-consuming endpoints directly in the Profiling UI.

 Read [Investigate Slow Traces or Endpoints][5] for more information.